answers to frequently asked questions about supporting St. John’s

 How do I make and pay a pledge?

-1. Fill out the pledge card which you receive in the mail or pick up in the cloister, or pledge online at stjohnscarlisle.org/support/pledge/
+1. Fill out the pledge card which you receive in the mail, or request one from us by calling the office.
+You may also pledge online at stjohnscarlisle.org/support/

 How will my pledge be used?